-8 The code allows for two wet bars for 9 dwellings under 5,000 square feet and three wet bars 10 for dwellings 5,000 square feet or greater.
-But the 11 wet bar really does not serve the purpose of allowing 12 for any kind of cooking facilities or cooking food.
+The code allows for two wet bars for dwellings under 5,000 square feet and three wet bars for dwellings 5,000 square feet or greater.
+But the wet bar really does not serve the purpose of allowing for any kind of cooking facilities or cooking food.

-And with the understanding and seeing that 13 there's actually illegal conversions that do happen 14 15 that -- in order to accommodate multigenerational or extended families or increasing rental opportunities 16 by folks actually installing kitchenettes and 17 kitchens and increasing units, we thought this would 18 be a good opportunity to increase the types of 19 housing opportunities especially in the rental area 20 and as well as to accommodate multigenerational 21 families.
-22 the main kitchen within a dwelling unit.
-1 The kitchenette then would -- more or less, 2 it expands upon the definition or creates a different 3 definition than wet bars by allowing the serving of 4 and preparation of hot foods and beverages and 5 includes allowance of countertop appliances and/or a 6 two-burner range so -- to allow for that cooking of 7 It allows for also a refrigerator and a sink food.
-8 and so forth.
-9 The kitchenette would -- would be only used 10 for long-term residential basis.
-An additional 11 parking space would be required for each kitchenette, 12
+And with the understanding and seeing that there's actually illegal conversions that do happen that -- in order to accommodate multigenerational or extended families or increasing rental opportunities by folks actually installing kitchenettes and kitchens and increasing units, we thought this would be a good opportunity to increase the types of housing opportunities especially in the rental area and as well as to accommodate multigenerational families.

-With that, we're proposing a new definition of "kitchenette" and allowing up to two kitchenettes per dwelling unit, and this would be in addition to
+With that, we're proposing a new definition of "kitchenette" and allowing up to two kitchenettes per dwelling unit, and this would be in addition to the main kitchen within a dwelling unit.